Managing targets

 Considerations

 • You cannot remove targets that were created automatically by R‑Cloud unless they have been deleted from cloud.
+If you want to remove an automatically created target, contact HYCU Support.

 • Targets that are specified as staging targets for storing SaaS application data cannot be removed from R‑Cloud.